kora-projects/kora-docs/mkdocs/blog/en/kora-observability.md

 Each signal becomes stronger when it is not forced to do another signal's job.

-## A Production Kora Service Should Be Able to Answer These Questions
+## A Production Kora Service Should Be Able to Answer These Questions { #production-questions }

 ```text
 Can I see HTTP rate, errors, and latency?